Ever Lee Hairston, Board Member

 Mentor, Advocate, Motivational Speaker

 Ever Lee Hairston was unanimously elected to the Board of Directors at the 2010 National Federation of the Blind (NFB) convention on July 6, 2010, in Dallas, Texas.
 She brings considerable experience to this position, having served in various capacities with the NFB over the years—including nineteen consecutive years of service on the NFB Scholarship Committee and a fourteen-year stint as first vice president of the NFB of New Jersey.
 Ever Lee founded and served as the president of the Garden State Chapter of the NFB of New Jersey from 1991 until 2005, and for many years she was the coordinator of the LEAD Program, a mentoring program for blind and visually impaired teenagers.
-She currently serves on the board of directors of the Louisiana Center for the Blind and as first vice president of the NFB of California.
+She currently serves on the board of directors of the Louisiana Center for the Blind and as president of the NFB of California.

 Born to Arizona and Clarence Hairston on the Coolemee plantation in Mocksville, North Carolina, Ever Lee is the third of seven children.
 She grew up and attended schools in the segregated South.
 “I felt like a second-class citizen, using hand-me-down books in school; and, due to unexplained vision problems, I had to struggle to read from the bulletin board,” Ever Lee noted.
 In spite of the challenges of growing up in the segregated South and continuing visual problems, Ever Lee had a strong desire to become a nurse.
 Ever Lee’s parents simply could not afford to send her to college; so after high school, Ever Lee went to New York City to earn money for college by working as a live-in maid.
 She returned to North Carolina at the end of the summer anxious to pursue a nursing career.
 However, she failed the required eye examination and was told that she would not be suitable for admission to Duke University Nursing School.
 “I was heartbroken but refused to be defeated,” she said.
 She was accepted at North Carolina Central University, where she earned a teaching degree.